AdventureData/study_lyte/README.rst

         :target: https://github.com/AdventureData/study_lyte/actions/workflows/build.yml

-Welcome to Adventure Data python package for doing analysis with data from the Lyte Probe.
+Welcome to Adventure Data's python package for doing analysis with data from the Lyte Probe.
 The Lyte probe is a smart ski pole designed to measure snow.
 It measures NIR and Force simulataneously along with peripheral sensors for calculating distance traveled.
-This package aims to provide useful function for researchers using this platform.
+This package aims to provide useful function for researchers using the platform.

 * Free software: GNU General Public License v3
 * Documentation: https://study-lyte.readthedocs.io.